 If there's something that most of us DJs agree with, it's the fact that we need a lot of equipment!
 Aside from the bare essentials like controllers, players, mixers, turntables, and more, we also need to consider things like bags, microphones, speakers, and even paying for our monthly DJ subscription.
 There are definitely a lot of things to think about, so if you have a loved one who DJs as a hobby or for a living and you are thinking of gifting something to him or her, it's very easy to find something memorable to gift!

-Since you probably aren't very familiar with the art of DJing and aren't sure what going to be useful for a DJ and what's not going to be, I think it's important that you talk about what you should be looking for in a prospective gift.
+Since you probably aren't very familiar with the art of DJing and aren't sure what going to be useful for a DJ and what's not going to be, I think it's important that you talk about what you should be looking for from a perspective gift.
 Below I compiled a few important things that you must keep in mind when looking for a good present.

 Out of these three, utility is obviously the most important one.
 After all, nobody wants to gift something that will be discarded after a few days.
 Thankfully, most of the gifts below will be really useful for both experienced and newbie DJs alike.